Stinkstudios/sono/README.md

 # Sono

-A small library for managing sound in the browser.
+A JavaScript library for managing sound in the browser.

 [Sono.add](docs/Sono.md#add)

 [Sono.load](docs/Sono.md#load)

+### TODO

+* Try moving loader into sound - see if it simplifies things
+* Refactor 'Web Audio Demos' project to use Sono
+* Bring in microphone code
+* Channel split/merge
+* Add nodes to main output - maybe moving node manager into module

 ### Current WIP API